plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 Part of the package is an example application called `dps_cloud_server`.
 The following sections describe how DPS client library is integrated in the binary (with code examples).
 And the finally section shows how to run it.

-### Bootstrapping device with mfg certificates
+### Bootstrapping device with manufacturer certificates

 Currently, the handling of certificates is hard-coded into the binary.
-On start-up the process expects the certificates to be in a folder named `pki_certs` located next to the binary file.
+On start-up, the process expects the certificates to be in a folder named `pki_certs` located next to the binary file.
 The folder must contain 3 files:

-- dpsca.pem - certificate authority of the DPS
+- `dpsca.pem` - certificate authority of the DPS
-- mfgcrt.pem - manufacture certificate of the device
+- `mfgcrt.pem` - manufacture certificate of the device
-- mfgkey.pem - private key for the manufacture certificate
+- `mfgkey.pem` - manufacturer certificate private key

 The `dps_cloud_server` supports `--no-verify-ca` option.
 If you run the binary with this option, then the DPS endpoint will be used without authentication and you don't need the `dpsca.pem` file.

-In code, the application uses [Iotivity-lite's pki functions to load the certificates](#load-certificates-and-keys) in this helper function:
+In code, the application uses [IoTivity's PKI functions to load the certificates](#load-certificates-and-keys) in this helper function:

 ```C
 /**